techmyth/techmyth.github.io/content/posts/veeam-pwsh-get-wan-accel-info.en.md

 PS C:\Users\jocolon>
 ```

-As you can see the result of the cmdlet sounds somewhat incomplete, since it does not show some important information such as the space used.
+As you can see the result of the cmdlet seems a bit incomplete, since it does not show some important information such as the TCP port used or the configured cache space.
 In order to obtain this information I share with you a basic example that allows to obtain more relevant information.

 ```powershell
 $OutObj = @()